IBCNServices/tengu-docs/_posts/0000-00-00-manual-public-ip.md

       gateway4: 193.190.127.129
 ```

 Bring up the interface with `sudo netplan try`.
 If all goes well you should receive the following output.
 Press <kbd>Enter</kbd> to accept the new configuration.
+If you lose SSH connection to the machine after applying the config and you can not reconnect immediatly, wait 120 seconds for the changes to revert.

 ```bash
 ubuntu@juju-37156e-28:/etc/netplan$ sudo netplan try